Tim Seder

-Early years
+Early life

 Seder attended Ashland High School in Ashland, Ohio.
 He walked on at Division II Ashland University.
 He became a starter at placekicker as a freshman, making 6-of-12 field goals and 28-of-29 extra points for 46 points.
 He would lead the team in scoring in each of his final three seasons.

 As a senior, he recorded 64 points on 14-of-19 field goals and 22-of-24 extra point attempts.
 His 14 field goals ranked second in school history and earned him All-MIFC honors.
 He received second-team All-MIFC honors as a center fielder in baseball.
 He finished his college career with 41 field goals (school record) and 204 career points (fourth in school history).

 In 2013, he was inducted into the Ashland University Hall of Fame.

 Professional career

 Dallas Cowboys

-In 2000, although he was on, he won the placekicker job over rookie Rian Lindell.
+In 2000, although he was only a rookie, he won the placekicker job over rookie Rian Lindell.

 As a rookie, he led the Cowboys in scoring with 108 points (third in franchise history by a rookie), converting 25 field goals (franchise record for rookies) for a 75.8% and all 27 extra point opportunities.
 He also had one rush for a touchdown against the Cincinnati Bengals, which was the first one by a kicker in Cowboys history.

 In 2001, he had an eight-yard touchdown run in the fourth game against the Oakland Raiders, although he had 2 field goal attempts blocked.
 In the fifth game against the Washington Redskins, he scored all Cowboys points including a 26-yard field goal as time expired for a 9-7 win, earning NFC Special Teams Player of the Week honors.
 In the eighth game against the Atlanta Falcons, he injured his right ankle trying to recover an errant snap from rookie long snapper Randy Chevrier.
 He was placed on the injured reserve list on November 14.
 He made 11 out of 17 field goals (64.7%) in the year and was replaced with Jon Hilbert.

 On September 1, 2002, he was waived after being passed on the depth chart by rookie Billy Cundiff.